 In this example, the configuration file configfile_1 exists on the switch in the /flash directory.
 When these steps are followed, the file will be immediately applied to the switch.

-1 Verify that there are no timer sessions pending on the switch.
+1 Check to verify that there are no timer sessions pending on the switch.

 '''

 -> show configuration status

 File configuration: none scheduled

 '''